Raspberry Crumb Cake

 When we bake this raspberry buttermilk cake, we’ll pour in half the batter, then spread on a layer of jam, and pour on more batter.

-This is a super easy quick jam — no pectin necessary.
+But if you’re game to try your own – it’s super easy since there’s no pectin necessary.
 We’re really just simmering together raspberries and sugar until the mixture thickens.

 Cinnamon Crumble Topping

-The cinnamon crumble topping is just as easy as the jam layer — just one bowl, a whisk, and some melted butter.
+The cinnamon crumble topping for this raspberry crumb cake is just as easy as the jam layer — just one bowl, a whisk, and some melted butter.

 Combine some flour, cinnamon, and sugar, and stir in melted butter until the mixture has a sandy texture.
 Top the cake with raspberries (fresh or frozen!) and sprinkle clumps of the crumble on top.